artisticLogicMK/animate4vue/README.md

 ```
 ![demo3](md_assets/demo3.gif)

+> Elements should be conditionally displayed using v-if for animations to work.
 > Make sure there are no animations or CSS transitions applied or conflicting with elements to animate, they might interfere and mess things up.
 For example, avoid specifying CSS transitions globally.

 `<TransitionGroup>` for animating multiple elements as they enter and leave the DOM: